-In this folder you will find two gear lists:
+In your portal welcome email you will find two gear lists:

 - The Participant Gear List is for participants and can be downloaded and sent to parents / caregivers.
 For a positive camp experience, it is important that students bring all mandatory and recommended items on this list. - The Teacher Gear List is a way of keeping track of all the things that are required for camp and should be used by the TIC to make sure nothing is missed.